Professional Program in Producing

 Small seminar-style lectures and Q&A sessions provide ample opportunity to network with like-minded, ambitious individuals with varied professional backgrounds.
 Many students have formed business connections with classmates, developed projects together and shaped partnerships.

-Taught by core UCLA School of Theater, Film and Television faculty, this graduate-level competitive program also features notable guest speakers such as Billy Ray (The Hunger Games), Whitney Wade (God of War series), Paul Green (The Revenant), Sheila Hanahan-Taylor (Final Destination series), and Adam Fogelson (Chairman of STX).
+Taught by core UCLA School of Theater, Film and Television faculty, this graduate-level competitive program also features notable guest speakers such as Billy Ray (The Hunger Games), Whitney Wade (God of War series), Paul Green (The Revenant), Sheila Hanahan-Taylor (Final Destination series), Eric Shamlin (Virtual Reality), Adam Fogelson (Chairman of STX) and many more.

 Upon successful completion of the program, students receive a certificate from the UCLA School of Theater, Film and Television.